BuddazbsLab/JS/README.md

 ____

 Well, then.
-We learned a little about what JS is and then the material will be replenished as we master it😊
+We learned a little about what JS is and then the material will be replenished as we master it!😊

 ____
 <p align="center">